Donald Rumsfeld: Retirement and later life (2006–2021)

 In the months after his resignation, Rumsfeld toured the New York City publishing houses in preparation for a potential memoir.
 After receiving what one industry source labeled "big bids", he reached an agreement with the Penguin Group to publish the book under its Sentinel HC imprint.
 Rumsfeld declined to accept an advance for the publication of his memoir, and said he was donating all proceeds from the work to veterans groups.
 His book, entitled Known and Unknown: A Memoir, was released on February 8, 2011.

 In conjunction with the publication of Known and Unknown, Rumsfeld established "The Rumsfeld Papers", a website with documents "related to the endnotes" of the book and his service during the George W. Bush administration; during the months that followed the book's publication, the website was expanded to include over 4,000 documents from his archive.
 As of June 2011, the topics included his Congressional voting record, the Nixon administration, documents and memos of meetings while he was part of the Ford, Reagan, and George W. Bush administrations, private sector documents, and NATO documents, among other items.

 In 2007, Rumsfeld established The Rumsfeld Foundation, which focuses on encouraging public service in the United States and supporting the growth of free political and free economic systems abroad.
 The educational foundation provides fellowships to talented individuals from the private sector who want to serve for some time in government.
 Rumsfeld personally financed the foundation.
-As of January 2014, the foundation had sponsored over 90 fellows from Central Asia, provided over million in tuition and stipend support for graduate students, awarded over million in microfinance grants, and donated over million to charities for veterans' affairs.
+As of January 2014, the foundation had sponsored over 90 fellows from Central Asia, provided over $1.2 million in tuition and stipend support for graduate students, awarded over $3 million in microfinance grants, and donated over $2.4 million to charities for veterans' affairs.
+On January 3, 2007, Rumsfeld, along with Bush, Senate Majority Leader Harry Reid, Governor of Michigan Jennifer Granholm and Mayor of Grand Rapids George Heartwell, spoke at Ford's Grand Rapids funeral service.
+Rumsfeld then accompanied the Ford and Bush families to the burial at the Gerald R. Ford Presidential Museum.

 Rumsfeld was awarded the "Defender of the Constitution Award" at the 2011 Conservative Political Action Conference in Washington, D.C., on February 10, 2011.

 After his retirement from government, Rumsfeld criticized former fellow Cabinet member Condoleezza Rice, Secretary of State, in his memoir, asserting that she was basically unfit for office.
 In 2011, she responded, saying that Rumsfeld "doesn't know what he's talking about.
 The reader may imagine what can be correct about the conflicted matter."